 By law all dogs, cats and domesticated ferrets must have a current rabies vaccination.
 The Niagara County Department of Health in association with the Niagara County Veterinary society holds free rabies clinics each year.

-Click here for more information or to pre-register for our next rabies clinic.
+Click here to go to the NCDOH Rabies Clinic webpage for more information or to pre-register for our next rabies clinic.